Jose Trevino Player Props: Yankees vs. Red Sox

 Jose Trevino At The Plate

-- Trevino has two doubles, three home runs and seven walks while batting .212.
+- Trevino has three doubles, three home runs and seven walks while hitting .217.

-- Trevino has driven in a run in eight games this year (22.2%), including two games with multiple runs batted in.
+- In nine games this year (23.7%), Trevino has picked up an RBI, and in three of those games (7.9%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 11 of 36 games so far this year.
+- He has scored a run in 12 of 38 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.